Jere283/Indexador/improvementsV2.md

 ## Introduction

 This document provides a detailed comparison between two versions of a Go program designed to index and upload emails to ZincSearch.
 The two versions, referred to as V1 and V2, differ significantly in terms of structure, concurrency, performance, and overall code organization.
+You can see the V1 e in the branch called IndexerV1

 ### Overall Structure